siv2r/bip-frost-signing/README.md

 ## Changelog

+- *0.5.2* (2026-06-03): Make *aggothernonce* an optional argument in *DeterministicSign*, allowing a sole signer in a *1-of-n* setup to sign without aggregating other signers' nonces.
 - *0.5.1* (2026-06-02): Add a footnote explaining why the signer identifiers are sorted when deriving the nonce coefficient *b*, which prevents a secret share recovery attack in *DeterministicSign*.
 - *0.5.0* (2026-05-21): Introduces the following changes:
   - Restructure test vectors to use indexed pools, rename per-case *signer_index* to *my_id*, and rewrite per-case comments.